vicjohnson1213/super-diff/README.md

 }
 ```

+**Note:** the `groups` option will change the structure of this object if it is set to true.
+See the `groups` option section for details.

 ## BuildDiff Options

 The `buildDiff` function takes an options object to control the behavior of the diff computation.